GENERAL AND REGIONAL

 Here’s the trailer for Yellow Stars of Tolerance, a documentary chronicling how New Yorker Marie Lippman, born in Elbeuf, works to see the restoration of the synagogue:

-Seating 1,800 people, this is the largest synagogue in France, and believed to be the second largest in Europe after the Dohany St. synagogue in Budapest.
+Seating 1,800 people, this is the largest synagogue in France, and one of the largest in Europe.
 It was designed by the Chief Architect of Paris Alfred-Philibert Aldrophe and built in 1874, with the support of the Rothschild family.

 Imposing synagogue, with Moorish-style elements, built in 1862 to replace an earlier structure.
 It was severely damaged in World War II, rebuilt, then devastated again in World War II.
 It was rebuilt after WW2, then restored in 1975.
 Efforts are under way for further restoration and repair work.